tradecloud/tradecloud-docs-api-v2/order/supplier/send-order-response/attach-document.md

 * `name` : optional document short \(file\) name
 * `description` : optional document description or long name
 * `type`: optional document business type
-* `url`: optional document location if it is not stored in the Tradecloud object-storage.
+* `url`: the document location on the company's content server

 ## Method 3.
 Only provide document meta data

 Only provide document meta data like code, revision, name, description and type.

-You can send the meta data using the `documents` field on either `order` or `lines` level in the order body of the [Send order response](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/supplier-endpoints/sendOrderResponseBySupplierRoute) endpoint.
+You can attach the meta data using the `documents` field on either `order` or `lines` level in the order body of the [Send order response](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/supplier-endpoints/sendOrderResponseBySupplierRoute) endpoint.

 ### Documents body